JohanSoederlund/SmartHome/README.md

 A con with handling to whole authentication flow, not using frameworks like passport and "outsourcing" user handling to google- and facebook-accounts etc is that their are more potenial points of failure and security misses when you have to do everything yourself.
 A pro with this strategy is that you don't have to rely on users having accounts on other platforms.

-4. Explain how your web hook works.
+**4. Explain how your web hook works.**

 Upon registration a user can chose to register a webhook callback url to get data when a new home-resource is created.
 The callback is stored to the user-model in the database and when a new home-resource is POSTed to my server the route will trigger a postToWebhook middleware which uses 'axios' library to send a POST to the users URL containing the new home-resource in json format.

-5. Since this is your first own web API there are probably things you would solve in an other way looking back at this assignment.
-Write your thoughts down.
+**5. Since this is your first own web API there are probably things you would solve in an other way looking back at this assignment.
+Write your thoughts down.**

 I would separate some business logic from the router and database manager into separate components to get cleaner API-routing- and database-code.